 If your business uses or wishes to use indemnity agreements to protect itself from potential loss, you need to ensure that the agreement is enforceable.
 This allows you to plan for the unexpected, and protect the financial health of your company.
 With experienced legal help, you can best protect your indemnity provisions from invalidation by a Massachusetts court.

 Consult a Massachusetts Contract and Business Litigation Attorney

 There are ways to prevent issues with indemnity agreements in your contracts and to protect your business from unenforceable indemnity agreements in litigation.

 At the Katz Law Group, we are here to protect your business's rights.
-With more than 35 years of experience in contract and business litigation in Massachusetts, we can help clients in Worcester, Framingham, Marlborough, and beyond.
+With nearly 40 years of experience in contract and business litigation in Massachusetts, we can help clients in Worcester, Framingham, Marlborough, and beyond.
 Contact us today for a consultation.